 We, with Dr. Catherine Head at Oxford and ZSL, have installed more than 50 instruments at forereef, patch reef, and lagoon sites that measure temperature, light, salinity, oxygen, currents, waves, and tides throughout the year.
-Some islands in the British Indian Ocean Territory (BIOT) experience rapid drops in ocean temperatures of up to 8°C with durations ranging from 10’s of minutes to several days.
+Some islands in the Indian Ocean Region experience rapid drops in ocean temperatures of up to 8°C with durations ranging from 10’s of minutes to several days.
 Other sites show consistently warm temperatures with short-term and annual ranges of less than 3°C.

 I am also interested in net primary production on Chagos reef systems and am employing a unique flux gradient method to quantify net community respiration and photosynthesis.
 These instrument packages are deployed for 2-3 weeks and span multiple diurnal and tidal cycles.